Paediatricians

 Down syndrome is a genetic condition affecting more than 13,000 Australians.
 It is the most common chromosome disorder and intellectual disability.

-Down syndrome is a genetic condition affecting more than 13,000 Australians.
-It is the most common chromosome disorder and intellectual disability.
-Every person with Down syndrome is unique and there are varying levels.
+Down syndrome is the most common chromosome disorder and cause of intellectual disability.
+However, it’s important to know that every person with Down syndrome is unique.

-Three years ago, an 18 year old woman from Brisbane, Australia made history while strutting her stuff on the catwalk at New York Fashion Week.
-Not only was she showcasing beautiful designs, but in that very moment she was making history as the first woman with Down syndrome to walk in the highly coveted event and the world was certainly watching.
+Three years ago, an 18 year old woman from Brisbane, Australia made history as the first woman with Down syndrome to walk in this highly coveted fashion event.

-If you or your child has been diagnosed with Down syndrome you should be able to receive Government funded assistance and support services under the National Disability Insurance Scheme (NDIS).
+If you or your child has been diagnosed with Down syndrome you should be able to receive government-funded assistance and support services under the National Disability Insurance Scheme, also known as the NDIS.